(616) 404-3400 Licensed & Insured — #262300501 Serving Grand Rapids & Surrounding Areas

 Should You DIY?

-An egress retrofit involves cutting a structural foundation wall, managing soil and drainage around the foundation, working under permit, and getting a passing inspection.
-It is not a typical homeowner DIY project.
-The cost of a botched cut — cracked foundation, water intrusion, failed inspection — is usually higher than the cost of the install itself.
-For finished basements where the bedroom is the whole point of the project, professional installation is the right call.
+The cost of a botched cut — cracked foundation, water intrusion, failed inspection, voided insurance — is usually higher than the cost of a professional install.
+For finished-basement bedrooms where the egress is the entire reason for the project, professional installation is the right call.

 Ready to Add a Code-Compliant Egress Window?